PavlosIsaris/paulisaris-blog-hugo/README.md

 # About

-This is the code repository for my blog.
+This is the code repository for my blog, [paulisaris.com](https://paulisaris.com).
 The posts are written in Markdown and the blog uses [Hugo](https://gohugo.io/getting-started/).

 ## Installation